bclay/pamentor/Markdown/BackendNode.md

 For those interested in learning Node, there are many excellent resources.

-The Official Node website, including documentation, is at nodejs.org
+The [Official Node website](nodejs.org), has a lot of documentation.

-A very good starting tutorial is the Node Beginner Book, which is at http://www.nodebeginner.org/
+A very good starting tutorial is the [Node Beginner Book](http://www.nodebeginner.org).

-For a more technical overview, you can watch the tech talk by Ryan Dahl, the creator of Node.js at http://www.youtube.com/watch?v=jo_B4LTHi3I
+For a more technical overview, you can watch the [tech talk](http://www.youtube.com/watch?v=jo_B4LTHi3I) by Ryan Dahl, the creator of Node.js/

 If you don't like either of these, a simple google search for "Node.js tutorials" or something similar will provide many free options.